 What Does an Alcoholic Nose Look Like?

-Rhinophyma, often called an alcoholic nose, has a red, swollen, lumpy appearance.
-The nose may also have a purple-colored appearance and could be mistaken for warts or other skin blemishes resembling protruding lumps.
+Rhinophyma, the condition often referred to as alcoholic nose, has a red, swollen, lumpy appearance.
+The nose may also have a purple-colored appearance and could be mistaken for having warts or other skin blemishes that look like protruding lumps.

 What Causes Alcoholic Nose?